htessaro/mcp-deploy-test/typescript/examples/README.md

-# mcp-server
+# cats

-A basic example of how to use the mcp-server package.
+A basic example of how to use the cats package.

 ## Installation

-In the event `mcp-server` is not published to npm, you can install it locally by running the following command in the examples folder:
+In the event `cats` is not published to npm, you can install it locally by running the following command in the examples folder:

 ```sh
 npm run setup